The ultimate guide to starting a career in physiotherapy

 Why study physiotherapy?

-Studying physiotherapy at university is a very rewarding experience and will provide you will an array of skills.
+Studying physiotherapy at university is a very rewarding experience and will provide you with an array of skills.

-There is more to physiotherapy than massage and sport, and through studying physiotherapy at university you will learn about the different elements of what it takes to be physiotherapist, including: exercises prescription, research methods, pain management, rehabilitation, care of the acutely unwell patient, child development and much more.
+There is more to physiotherapy than massage and sport, and through studying physiotherapy at university you will learn about the different elements of what it takes to be a physiotherapist.
+These elements include exercise prescription, research methods, pain management, rehabilitation, care of the acutely unwell patient, child development and much more.

 A physiotherapy degree course involves learning in practice which gives context to the time you spend studying the theory part.
 This means once graduated you will feel well prepared for a career in physiotherapy.

 As shown on the Physiotherapy Subject League Table, the graduate prospects for physio students are high.
 The physiotherapy degree course provides students with good skills which will always be in demand, so studying physiotherapy and obtaining a degree is truly a great investment in your future.